4 Useful Tools to Find and Delete Duplicate Files in Linux

 To install rdfind in Linux, use the following command as per your Linux distribution.

-$ sudo apt-get install rdfind [On Debian/Ubuntu]
+$ sudo apt install rdfind [On Debian, Ubuntu and Mint]

 $ sudo pacman -S rdfind [On Arch Linux]

 To run rdfind on a directory simply type rdfind and the target directory.
-Here is an example:

 $ rdfind /home/user